 To view all Press Releases and Announcements on Singapore's bilateral tax treaties, click here.

-- Singapore actively works with other jurisdictions, OECD and G20 to counter Base Erosion and Profit Shifting (BEPS).
-Coordinated global efforts are important for a common set of rules to be applied across tax jurisdictions, thereby ensuring a level playing field so that tax jurisdictions, large or small, developed or developing, can compete fairly based on their fundamental advantages.
-This also ensures certainty of international taxation rules for cross-border transactions, so as to avoid double taxation and promote global growth.
-Singapore’s response to OECD’s recommendations to counter BEPS can be accessed here.
+- As a member of the Inclusive Framework on Base Erosion and Profit Shifting (BEPS), the multilateral body that sets internationally agreed standards to combat BEPS and assesses jurisdictions’ implementation of these standards, Singapore actively works with other jurisdictions, the OECD and the G20 to counter BEPS.
+Coordinated global efforts based on sound principles are important for a common set of rules to be applied across jurisdictions, to ensure a level playing field so that jurisdictions, large or small, developed or developing, can compete fairly based on their fundamental advantages and businesses can continue to innovate and grow.
+This also ensures certainty of international taxation rules for cross-border transactions, so as to avoid double taxation and promote global growth:

 Internationally-agreed Standards for Exchange of Information (EOI)